Tera-Shiraneko/abnormality-tester/Readme.md

 ---

 ## Console Command
-- Type `/8 abnormalitytester` to enable or disable the module default is enabled.
 - Type `/8 abstart + id` to start an abnormality an list of ids can be found in abnormalinfo section.
 - Type `/8 abduration + ms` to configure the abnormality duration in milliseconds default is ten minutes.
 - Type `/8 abend + id` to end the triggered abnormality should be the same as the one you started before.